-v Work in progres represents capital expenditure incurred on the renovation of the Company's building.
+Work in progres represents capital expenditure incurred on the renovation of the Company's building.

-vi No94,524,000 which has been credited to the property, plant and equipment revaluation account.
-As a result of the valuation, the revised value of the building as at 31 December 2022 was No263,300,000.
+The Company's building on Ikorodu Road was professionally valued on 15 December 2022 by an independent valuer Emma Ezeama & Co Estate Surveyors and Valuers (FRC/2013/NIESV/00000638).
+The valuation which was based on open market value between a willing buyer and a willing seller produced a surplus amount of N94,524,000 which has been credited to the property, plant and equipment revaluation account.
+As a result of the valuation, the revised value of the building as at 31 December 2022 was N263,300,000.